Aashna-Verma/T040_BooksUI/README.md

 The module T040_P4_BooksUI.py must be executed in shell in order to utilize the program.
 >python T040_P4_BooksUI.py

 When prompted with the list of commands below (L, A, R, F, NC, CA, CB, G, S, Q), enter the command of choice.

+**Note:** The first command _must_ be L for to load a file.
+The filename prompted to be entered _must_ be the name of a comma delimited file type saved in the same directory, followed by .csv (e.g. Google_Books_Dataset.csv).

+Follow the program's instructions to complete the analysis.
+After an analysis is completed the prompts below will be redisplayed on the shell.
-The first command _must_ be L for L)oad data.
-Following each analysis result displayed, another analysis command can be selected to be applied; or the program can be quit using the Q command.
+Repeat the same steps to excute another analysis or quit the program using the Q command.
 ```
  1- Command Line L)oad file
  2- Command Line A)dd book